lbechberger/CorpusStudyNumerals/README.md

 PYTHONPATH=numerals python -m unittest discover tests
 ```

+For convenience, the latter command has been put in an executable
+shell script `run_all_tests.sh`.

 The file `tests/test_regex.py` does not actually test parts of this
 package but is intended for experimenting with regular expressions.